-Managed forests include all forest land, on which anthropogenic activities of forest harvesting, forest planting, and forest maintenance is conducted.
-Thus, managed forests are associated with the mandatory reporting activities in accordance with Article 3.4 of the Kyoto Protocol.
+Managed forests include all forest land, on which anthropogenic activities of forest harvesting, forest planting, and forest maintenance are conducted.

 Unmanaged Forest land includes lands defined by the Forest Code of Ukraine as "natural forests", "primary forests" and "quasi-primary forests" [3].
 These definitions are presented as following: